-Why There Are Words PDX will launch in February 2018 at Leach Botanical Garden in SE Portland, and will be held quarterly thereafter (February, May, August, and November).
-Lisa Gluskin Stonestreet and Virginia Bellis Brandabur are co-coordinators and hosts for Why There Are Words PDX.
+Why There Are Words – PDX will take place quarterly on third Sundays, beginning February 2018, at Leach Botanical Garden in SE Portland.
+Doors open at 4pm; readings begin at 4:15.
+There is a suggested donation of $10 at the door.
+Lisa Gluskin Stonestreet and Virginia Bellis Brandabur are co-coordinators and hosts for Why There Are Words – PDX.

 Lisa Gluskin Stonestreet is a writer and freelance editor.
 Her book The Greenhouse was published by Bull City Press in 2014; Tulips, Water, Ash won the 2009 Morse Poetry Prize.
 She holds a BA in contemporary American literature from Yale University and an MFA from the Warren Wilson Program for Writers, where she was a Javits Fellow.
 Her poems have appeared in journals including Plume, Zyzzyva, The Collagist, Blackbird, and Kenyon Review.
 She lives in Portland, where she’s currently working on her third manuscript, Annihilation.